cran/MatchIt.mice/README.md

 The output of the `weightitmice()` function will be saved in an object of the `wimids` class (`weighteddatasets` here).
 The `plot()`, `print()`, and `summary()` functions can be used to review detailed descriptions of these objects.
 Each of these objects includes data on:
 1. Weighted datasets compiled in a `mids` class object,
-2. Matching model of the imputed datasets,
+2. Matching models of the imputed datasets,
 3. The method used for the matching procedure (always `nearest`), and
-4. The weighted imputed datasets
+4. The weighted imputed datasets (the estimated weights are saved in the `inverse.weights` column)

 #### Step 4 - Analyzing the Imputed Datasets